BrunoZell/ask.network/lightpaper.md

 We differentiate between two areas of interactions: _governance_ and _production_.

 **Governance** is about what not to do.
 Or to rephrase, to make value destruction less likely.
-It is concerned with conflict prevention (ex-ante) and conflict correction (ex-post).
+It is concerned with conflict prevention ex-ante by negotiating compromises and conflict correction ex-post using counter-actions.
 It deals with practically mutually exclusive wants across individual agents and is used for final settlement after delivery.

 **Production** is about what to do.
 Or to rephrase, to make value construction more likely.
 It is concerned with coordination towards mutually beneifitial action plans.
-After some rounds of agents updating commitments we should gradually improve the projected rate of filled wants as agents tend to go for opportunities of positive-sum cooperation.
+After some rounds of agents updating their commitments, the collective action plan should gradually improve the projected rate of filled wants as agents tend to go for opportunities of positive-sum cooperation.

 ## Coordination Markets